viajeraune/eunhaelee.github.io/_projects/clresearch.md

 ---
 layout: page
-title: How does model size impact forgetting in deep learning models?
+title: Investigating the impact of model architecture on continual learning performance
-description: Investigating the impact of model size on continual learning performance
+description: How do ResNet models with differing depth and width fare in catastrophic forgetting?
 image: assets/images/net.jpeg
 nav-menu: false
 show_tile: true